 is your responsibility to negotiate with sales channels.
 For more

 information, see our Trade page.
-For members, there is a Trade

 For a broader insight into the numerous opportunities offered by

 the vast range of ebook licensing models, see A Guide to Ebook Licenses Purchase Models for

 Libraries and Publishers by Bookwire, in collaboration with

 Dosdoce.com (24 November 2015).

 Waterstones has useful information on its website for independent publishers wishing to submit